 Dr Lisa Kattenberg

 I received my PhD in 2018 from the University of Amsterdam with a dissertation on reason of state in the early modern Spanish monarchy, which was awarded the Keetje Hodshon prize for best doctoral thesis in history completed at a Dutch university during the past five years.
 My BA was in History (University of Amsterdam), followed by a Research MA in History (University of Amsterdam) and an MA in the History of Political Thought and Intellectual History (Queen Mary / UCL).
+Before coming to Cambridge, I held a two-year lectureship in early modern history at the University of Amsterdam.
 I have been a short term research fellow at the Royal Dutch Institute in Rome and the Casa de Velázquez in Madrid.

 Tags & Themes